jscdev909/WhoSampledSubmissionCheck/README.md

 # WhoSampled Submission Checker

-A simple script to validate submission pages for user profiles on the website WhoSampled.
+A simple script to validate sample submission pages for user profiles on the website WhoSampled.

 ## Background
 The website WhoSampled is a user-submitted database of music samples.
 Each public user profile page on WhoSampled can contain 0 or more pages of samples submitted by this user.